 Why conventional treatments often don’t work

-If your dog’s been treated for ear infections by a conventional vet, she’s probably been given topical treatments and antibiotics.
+If your dog has been treated for ear infections by a conventional vet, he/she has probably been given topical treatments and antibiotics.

 These treatments may help the ears clear up at first, but the problem often comes back again later.
-That’s because the drugs just suppress the symptoms (your dog’s gunky, itchy ears) without addressing the underlying condition that’s causing the symptoms.
+That’s because the drugs just suppress the symptoms (your dog’s gunky, itchy ears) without addressing the underlying condition that is causing the symptoms.